Minting API

 }

-function of Immutable's preset contracts if token_id
+The mintBatchByQuantity() function of Immutable's recommended ERC721 preset contract is used when token_id

-is not present in the mint request.
+is not specified in the mint request. reference_id

-is used to map a Minting API request to the system generated token_id
+will be used to map a Minting API request to the system generated token_id

 via the Blockchain Data API.